learn-co-curriculum/dsc-git-branches/README.md

 ## Making a branch with `git branch`

 Let's quickly make a repository that we can use as a sandbox to experiment with the collaborative features of git.
-You don't have to follow along, you'll be able to understand the concepts from the reading but if you'd like, you can copy and paste these commands locally.
+You don't have to follow along, you'll be able to understand the concepts from the reading but if you'd like, you can copy and paste these commands locally (the commands are everything _after_ the `$` in the code snippets).

 From our home directory we're going to make a new directory for our mission-critical-application.